ashn-dot-dev/site/src/blog/2024-09-02-scripting-with-value-semantics-using-lumpy.md

-Scripting with Value Semantics Using Lumpy
+Scripting With Value Semantics Using Lumpy
 ==========================================

 For the past few weeks I have had a blast working on